anilsol159/internship-form-task-desktop-application/README.md

 6. Get the server from here:- https://github.com/anilsol159/Internship-form-task-backend
 7. Run the server by following the instruction form the readme of the server repository.
+   - The Server has to be up and running for the functioning of the desktop form app.
-8. Run the form project.
+9. Run the form project.

 ![Alt text](/Form1%20screenshot.png)
 ![Alt text](/Form2%20screenshot.png)